Identify Tax-Exemption Items & Start your GST Free Businesses in India

 • The good which is recommended by the GST council

-• In exceptional cases, the government can grant GST exemption via special order
+• In exceptional cases, the government can grant GST exemption via a special order.

-• GST Exemption on supply of certain goods is executed via an official notification
+• GST Exemption on the supply of certain goods is executed via an official notification

 Types of GST Exemption in India